- What is Sustain Arts?

 - How do you expect arts and cultural leaders to participate?

-- How did you choose the regions?
+- How did you choose each region?

-- Who is working on Sustain Arts?
+- Who works with Sustain Arts?

-- Who is funding the project?
+- Who funds the project?

 - How are you ensuring relevant regional voices are heard?